canonical/zookeeper-operator/README.md

 - Server-Server and Client-Server authentication both enabled by default
 - Access control management supported with user-provided ACL lists.

-The ZooKeeper Operator uses the latest upstream ZooKeeper binaries released by the The Apache Software Foundation that come with Kafka, made available using the [`zookeeper` snap](https://snapcraft.io/zookeeper) distributed by Canonical.
+The ZooKeeper Operator uses the latest upstream ZooKeeper binaries released by The Apache Software Foundation, made available using the [`zookeeper` snap](https://snapcraft.io/zookeeper) distributed by Canonical.

+Apache ZooKeeper is a free, open source software project by the Apache Software Foundation.
+Users can find out more at the [ZooKeeper project page](https://zookeeper.apache.org/).

 ## Requirements